chronicle/detection-rules/tools/content_manager/README.md

   --help  Show this message and exit.

 Commands:
-  reference-lists  Manage reference lists. rule-exclusions  Manage rule exclusions. rules            Manage rules.
+  data-tables      Manage data tables. reference-lists  Manage reference lists. rule-exclusions  Manage rule exclusions. rules            Manage rules.
 ```

+A logical first step after reading the contents of this readme file and
+understanding Content Manager's various commands is to run the `get` commands to
+retrieve your existing content from Google SecOps and write it to local files
+(e.g. `python -m content_manager rules get` or
+`python -m content_manager data-tables get`).

 ### Running the tests